Definition

 Historical Precedent

 Hybrid Intelligence draws from patterns that predate AI but reflect similar structural principles.
-Constellation Software, a company that acquires vertical-market software businesses and improves margins through technology investment, operates under a hybrid structure.
+[6] Constellation Software, a company that acquires vertical-market software businesses and improves margins through technology investment, operates under a hybrid structure.
 Its parent company provides centralised tools, policy frameworks, and strategic oversight.
 Individual portfolio companies retain autonomy over execution.
 This model decouples scale from consolidation.
-Constellation does not centralise all decision-making.
-It centralises capability and delegates execution.

 AI-native startups exhibit Hybrid Intelligence patterns even before deploying full agent fleets.
 Teams operate with lean headcount but achieve disproportionate output by leveraging specialised tools, standardised workflows, and clear decision rules.
 These startups do not wait for process maturity to scale.
 They build scalability into their foundation.
 This mirrors how software development shifted from heroic individual coding to team-based, tool-assisted development.
 Hybrid Intelligence extends this shift from individual capability to team orchestration.